vedro-universe/vedro-docs/docs/integrations/gitlab-reporter.md

 ### Scope Mode

-Alternatively, in the scope mode, exceptions and step names are displayed while the scope is collapsed.
-This provides you with the flexibility to show or hide the test scope within your report, allowing for a high-level overview of the test while retaining the option to delve into more detail when necessary.
+Alternatively, in the scope mode, exceptions and step names are displayed while the <Link to="/docs/features/scope" target='_blank'>Scope</Link> is collapsed.
+This provides you with the flexibility to show or hide the test Scope within your report, allowing for a high-level overview of the test while retaining the option to delve into more detail when necessary.

 ```shell
 $ vedro run -r gitlab --gitlab-collapsable scope